azizahmade/software-Engineering-lll/README.md

 # software-Engineering-lll
 Software Architecture and Design Patterns Fall 1402.

-Computer Faculty of Kandahar University.
+Computer sceince Faculty of Kandahar University.

-All assignments of 'Software Architecture and Design Patterns' are uploaded to this repository.
+All assignments of 'Software Architecture and Design Patterns' will uploaded to this repository.